She inhaled sharply.

 “Oh, you only sleep at your man’s house huh?

-While she hesitated, trying to turn that blunt indictment, she gave a soft chuckle to avoid him noticing that she didn’t like his last sentence.
+While she hesitated, trying to rebuff that blunt indictment, she gave a soft chuckle to avoid him noticing that she didn’t like his last sentence.

 “I don’t have a boyfriend.
 I don’t need one.”